dorota-alina/customer-api/index.md

 date: 2022-06-29
 ---

-# Customer management API guide
+# Managing customers with Merchant API

 ## About customer management